 Sponge collection and handling

 Live sponges were collected by SCUBA diving from 2 to 4 m depths at a rocky reef in the Eastern Mediterranean Sea (32°29'24.71"N, 34°53'9.29"E) in July 2014.
-Specimens covering roughly 10 cm2 each were cut from different individuals by a sharp blade, such that the larger part of the sponge was not removed to allow for its regeneration.
+Specimens covering roughly 10 cm2 each were cut from different individuals with a sharp blade, such that the larger part of the sponge was not removed to allow for its regeneration.
 The excised specimens, from here on referred to as ‘explants’, were inserted underwater into sealed plastic bags (Whirl-Pak, USA) and brought to the laboratory within two hours after collection while constantly immersed in seawater to prevent possible damage to sponges from exposure to air.

 In the laboratory, the explants were placed on porcelain tiles to provide them with substrate for attachment and kept in individual 6 L aquaria immersed in a sealed wooden table filled with seawater to maintain equal temperature between the aquaria.
-The aquaria were supplied with a constant flow of sand-filtered seawater which was pumped from 150 m off the coast at 2 m depth.
-Prior to initiation of experiments the sponges were checked for: 1) attachment to the substrate, 2) opening of osculae, 3) natural color and 4) pumping of water by spreading fluorescein near the sponge and observing the efflux of the dye through the osculae.
+The aquaria were supplied with a constant flow of sand-filtered seawater that was pumped from 150 m off the coast at 2 m depth.
+Prior to initiation of experiments the sponges were checked for: 1) attachment to the substrate; 2) opening of osculae; 3) natural color; and 4) pumping of water by spreading fluorescein near the sponge and observing the efflux of the dye through the osculae.

-The experiments were conducted in two seasons of the year 2014: summer (July – August) and autumn (November – December).
+The experiments were conducted in two seasons during 2014: summer (July – August) and autumn (November – December).
 The water temperature in experimental aquaria ranged between 27 – 28 ºC in the summer and between 18 – 21 ºC in the autumn.

 Experimental design

-To evaluate the influence of sponge filtration on the concentrations of ammonium, nitrite and nitrate, we used direct sampling of water that is inhaled and exhaled by the sponge, IN-EX, modified from Yahel et al. (2005), and calculated the differences in concentrations of ammonium (ΔNH4), nitrite (ΔNO3-) and nitrate (ΔNO2-) combined as ΔNOx, between the inhaled (IN) and the exhaled (EX) water samples.
+To evaluate the influence of sponge filtration on the concentrations of ammonium, nitrite and nitrate, we used direct sampling of water that is inhaled and exhaled by the sponge, IN-EX, in a method modified from Yahel et al. (2005), and calculated the differences in concentrations of ammonium (ΔNH4), nitrite (ΔNO3-) and nitrate (ΔNO2-) combined as ΔNOx, between the inhaled (IN) and the exhaled (EX) water samples.
 To evaluate the oxygen consumption by sponge explants during the IN-EX sampling, we measured the concentrations of dissolved oxygen at IN and EX sites by needle-type optode sensors (Fire-Sting®, Pyro-Science GmbH Germany) as depicted in Fig. S1 and calculated the differences between the IN and EX oxygen concentrations as ΔO2.
-The working hypothesis predicted elevated uptake of ammonium (ΔNH4), elevated excretion of nitrate (ΔNOx) and elevated oxygen consumption (ΔO2) due to the increase in concentrations of ammonium inhaled by the sponge (NH4IN).
+The working hypothesis predicted that an increase in concentration of ammonium inhaled by the sponge (NH4IN) would result in elevated uptake of ammonium (ΔNH4), elevated excretion of nitrate (ΔNOx) and elevated oxygen consumption (ΔO2) .

 We used a split-plot design to test the effect of inhaled ammonium concentration (NH4IN) on three response variables: ΔNH4, ΔNOx and ΔO2.
-We applied two treatments, ‘ambient’ and ‘enrichment’ to all explants a whole-plot factor.
-For the ‘ambient’ treatment, the concentration of ammonium in aquaria was not augmented artificially and thus represented natural concentrations.
-For the ‘enrichment’ treatment, we added Ammonium Chloride (Sigma-Aldrich PN 254134) into a 10 L container with seawater, and from that container to an aquarium with a sponge in a flow-through manner.
-The ranges of ammonium concentrations were: 0.045 – 1.511 µM and 0.344 – 6.667 µM for the ‘ambient’ and ‘enrichment’ treatments, respectively.
-To account for the variance in responses to elevated ammonium concentration between the explants, we used “explant” as a split-plot factor and applied both treatments alternately to each explant.
+We applied two treatments, “ambient” and “enrichment” to all explants as a whole-plot factor.
+For the ambient treatment, the concentration of ammonium in aquaria was not augmented artificially and thus represented natural concentrations.
+For the enrichment treatment, we added ammonium chloride (Sigma-Aldrich PN 254134) into a 10 L container with seawater, and from that container to an aquarium with a sponge in a flow-through manner.
+The ranges of ammonium concentrations were 0.045 – 1.511 µM and 0.344 – 6.667 µM respectively for the ambient and enrichment treatments.
+To account for the variance in responses to elevated ammonium concentration between the explants, we used explant as a split-plot factor and applied both treatments alternately to each explant.